-Threadworms, also known as pinworms, are tiny parasitic worms that hatch eggs in and infect the large intestine of humans.
+Threadworms, also known as pinworms, are tiny parasitic worms that infect the large intestine of humans.

-Threadworms are the most common type of worm infection in the UK, and they are particularly common in young children, infecting up to half of all children under the age of 10.
+Threadworms are a common type of worm infection in the UK, particularly in children under the age of 10.

 Read more about the symptoms of threadworms.

 If you think you or your child may have threadworms, you can usually treat the infection yourself with medication available at pharmacies without a prescription.

 You only need to see your GP if you think you have threadworms and you're pregnant or breastfeeding, or if you think your child has threadworms and they're under two years old.
 In these circumstances, the recommended treatment is usually different.

 Threadworms lay their eggs around an infected person's anus (bottom), usually at night.
 Along with the eggs, the worm also secretes a mucus that causes itching.

 If the eggs get stuck on the person's fingertips when they scratch, they can be transferred to their mouth or on to surfaces and clothes.
 If other people touch an infected surface, they can then transfer the eggs to their mouth.

 Threadworm eggs can survive for up to two weeks before hatching.
 If the eggs hatch around the anus, the newborn worms can re-enter the bowel.
 Eggs that have been swallowed will hatch inside the intestine.
 After two weeks, the worms reach adult size and begin to reproduce, starting the cycle again.